crazy-canux/awesome-monitoring/README.md

 # Monitoring

-> How to monitoring infrastructure and systems operations?
+> How to monitoring infrastructure and operation systems?

-All these are opensource tools to monitior your server、network devices、OS、 applications and business.
+All these are opensource tools to monitior your servers、network devices、OS、 applications and business.

 ***